mklepaczewski/permtester/readme.md

 - wildcard support in paths (e.g. apply the `PermRule` to `*.pem` files),
 - relative paths in overrides,
 - define rules in yml / text files,
-- change permissions and ownership when they do not match expectations,
 - docker support (e.g. "user www-data from container php can write to /var/run/mysqld/mysqld.sock"),
 - make code more pythonic